-With the I-League title race between Aizawl FC and Mohun Bagan going down to the wire, ESPN recollects five other title clashes that were just too close to call.
+With the I-League title race this season going down to the wire, and with an unprecedented four teams still in contention for the crown on the last day, ESPN recollects six other title clashes that were just too close to call.

 The first National Football League (NFL) was played over two stages, with the first involving 12 teams from across India, divided into two groups of six.
 After each team played one match each against the other, starting in December 1996, the top four from both groups went into the second stage where all eight teams would play home and away legs against each other from January 25.